 And the courts appear to be increasingly siding with employers in their interpretation of what does or does not constitute age discrimination.
 As reported in this New York Times article, employers may now reject applicants who have more than the years of experience listed on the job posting.
-A 58-year-old with a strong legal background applied to a position that stipulated no more than seven years experience.
+A 58-year-old with a strong legal background applied to a position that stipulated no more than seven years of experience.
 He was rejected in favor of a 29-year-old.
 He sued, but the court found for the employer.

 Career Over 50: Myths Employers Believe

 Our business culture has some catching up to do in the ways it characterizes and evaluates older workers and older job candidates.
 Here are some common misconceptions based on unexamined and outdated expectations of earlier generations: